CSV Data Format

 locale is a combination of an ISO 639-1 language code, such as

-.region is a subdivision of locale, for those locales that have regional holidays.
+en(English), and an ISO 3166-1 alpha-2 country code, such asUS(United States), separated by a hyphen: e.g.en-US.region is a subdivision of locale, for those locales that have regional holidays.
 Regions are represented by their respective ISO 3166-2 Country subdivision code.
 For example, Patriot’s Day is only observed in the

-), so there are entries for each of those states.date is provided in
+en-USlocale in Massachusetts (MA) and Maine (ME), so there are entries for each of those states.date is provided in

-format.description is text that simply describes the holiday.
+YYYY-MM-DDformat.description is text that simply describes the holiday.

 type is a collection of single-character indicators, that describe the holiday: